Faxundo/OldLegends/README.md

 This is my first public mod.
 Any help or suggestions is well received.

 # Freatures:
+- Very customizable.
 - Add 3 new items.
-- Add 1 new weapon:
+- Add 2 new weapons:
   - **Emerald Mourning**: Is a powerful sword with 2 passive abilities and 1 active ability.
+  - **Swallows Storm**: A mystic shield with 3 passive abilities and 1 active ability.
 - Unique mechanic of old legends items: **Awake**.

 ## Awake